techunderfive/techunderfive/_posts/category/quantumcomputing/2025-06-24-QuantumComputing-vs-Computing.md

 layout: post
 author: TechUnder5
 image: /assets/images/quantum-thumbnail.png
-categories: [Quantum Computing]
 category: Quantum Computing
-excerpt: Learn what quantum computing is, how it works, key concepts like entanglement and superposition, and what it could mean for the future.
+excerpt: "Learn what quantum computing is, how it works, key concepts like entanglement and superposition, and what it could mean for the future."
 ---

 # What is Quantum Computing?